Understanding Variables - Your First Programming Concept

 .

-8. Challenge: Create a variable called ec2_instances
+Goal: Create a variable called ec2_instances

-.
-Each object
+Each server object should have:

 name